zenw01f/cloudcover/index.rst

 =========================
 This is my initial (and growing) page of online links and sources to DevOps and Cloud related links, tutorials and tools.
 As a note, many of the tips and toolsets which I may show will lean more towards the cyber aspect.

 Please note that this is still a work in progress.
 Notify me for any links that go 404 or have typos.

 BTW - Because this is freely hosted there is no copyrighted material here.

 Topics of Coverage
 ==================
 The following topics are what I'm posting here initially.
-I'll create more links and pages as I have time:
+I'll create more links and pages as I have time As of Aug 2021 I'm picking this project up again and updating these topics:

 * :ref:`AWS`
 * :ref:`Chef <Chef>`